spatel280/ai-case-study/README.md

 ## Overview and Origin

-* Name of company: Tome
+* Name of company
+  - Tome

 * When was the company incorporated?